luokinging/workspace-cli/README.md

 - **Base Workspace**: Pulls `origin/main`.
 - **Sibling Workspaces**: Merges `origin/main` into their current branch and updates submodules.
-- **Expansion**: If `workspace_expand_folder` is configured, contents from that folder in the Base Workspace are expanded to all workspaces.

 ### 4. Live Preview